DonnieTD/Liminal/ReadMe.md

 ## Scope Model

-Scope is modeled as nested hashmaps arranged in a rose-tree structure.
+Scope is modeled as immutable lexical environments arranged in a tree.

 Each scope:
 - maps names to storage locations